csantanapr/knative101/workshop/exercise-2/README.md

 A `Secret` is a Kubernetes object containing sensitive data such as a password, a token, or a key.
 You can also read more about [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. Let's create a the secret, which will be a `docker-registry` type secret.
+1. Let's create a secret, which will be a `docker-registry` type secret.
 This type of secret is used to authenticate with a container registry to pull down a private image.
 We can create this via the commandline.
 For username, simply use the string `token`.
 For <token_value>, use the token you made note of earlier.

     ```
     kubectl create secret docker-registry ibm-cr-secret --docker-server=https://registry.ng.bluemix.net --docker-username=token --docker-password=<token_value>